Alexander Technique Movement Center

 How long does it take?

-When you are ready to take a session email me to book an individual session or join a group class.
+When you’re ready to begin, feel free to email me to book an individual session or to join a group class.
+I’d be happy to help you get started.

 How does it work?